tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The ProblemMethod in FFDQ is a DQ Solutions level concept describing the relationship between a specification (technical description of a test) and an issue in the context of resource type (SingleRecord or MultiRecord) and associated information elements.'
+'The IssueMethod in bdqffdq is a data quality Solutions level concept describing the relationship between a Specification (technical description of a test) and an Issue (a Criterion in the context of resource type (SingleRecord or MultiRecord) and associated information elements).'

 ********************